Ezekiel's Warning to Israel, Judah, Gog & Magog

 Paul also repeated this idea:

-This is a very revealing chapter but I’ll cut to the conclusion:
+This is a very revealing chapter, but I’ll cut to the conclusion:

 For more on this subject, chapter 34 condemns the “shepherds”, who are really wolves in sheep’s clothing, more than any other chapter in the Bible.
 It repeatedly says that they only desire to feed themselves—they are only in it for money!
 (Big surprise?)
 The second condemnation, in an end time context, is that these false shepherds could prevent Israel’s captivity.
-Instead, they only speak smooth things and if they deny the coming captivity or simply do not talk about it then they actually bring on the captivity!
+Instead, they only speak smooth things and if they deny the coming captivity or simply do not talk about it, then they actually worsen the captivity!

 CHAPTER 14